MariamGugushvili/PORTFOLIO/DRL_Autonomous_Driving/README.md

 # 🧠 Deep Reinforcement Learning – Autonomous Driving with PPO

-## 🚀 Outcomes

-- ✅ Trained an agent using PPO to drive autonomously in the `CarRacing-v3` environment
-- ✅ Achieved **average reward ~750+** after tuning entropy, learning rate, and episode steps
-- ✅ Successfully shaped reward to discourage zig-zag movement and off-road driving
-- ✅ Implemented custom CNN-based policy/value networks
-- ✅ Used evaluation callbacks and TensorBoard for monitoring model performance

----

 ## 📄 Project Overview

 This project applies **Deep Reinforcement Learning (DRL)** to teach an agent how to drive a car around a racetrack autonomously using Proximal Policy Optimization (PPO).
 The agent learns from raw visual input (grayscale frames) and receives rewards based on driving efficiency.